Skip to Main Content

 • Audio-visual materials.

 A NOTE REGARDING TEXTBOOKS: Due dates for items loaned through ILL are determined by the lender and can vary widely.
-For this reason, ILL is not recommended as a way to obtain textbooks.
+For this reason, ILL is not recommended as a way to obtain textbooks for an entire semester.

 4. How much does ILL cost to use?